neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 }
 ```

-The deserialization of such a `DateTime` structure expectedly happens in reverse:
+The deserialization of such a `DateTime` structure happens as follows:

-- retrieve the offset of the named timezone for that point in time, here +1 hour, i.e. `3_600` seconds (the resolution
-  is not always defined, read the following `Known Limitations` to learn more)
-- remove the resolved offset from the `seconds` field, which gives here `8_100`
-- instantiate the idiomatic equivalent of `DateTime` based on that Unix timestamp giving `1970-01-01T01:15:00Z`
+- instantiate the idiomatic equivalent of `DateTime` assuming the seconds denote a Unix timestamp
-- localize the resulting UTC `DateTime` to the timezone of the specified offset giving `1970-01-01T02:15:00+0100[Europe/Paris]`
+- set the timezone of the resulting instance, without changing the date/time components (this may lead to
+  ambiguous `DateTime` values when serializing again, read the `Known Limitations` section below to learn more)

-#### Known limitations
+#### Known Limitations

 ##### Accuracy